drand/website/docs/concepts/specification.md

 **Deciding upon next phase**: It is the same step as in the fresh DKG case.

-**Validating Justifications**: The logic is mostly the same, except that each node needs also to validate that the dealer is indeed "re-sharing its share": the dealer used the commitment of its share as the free coefficient of the public polynomial he advertised during the deal phase.
+**Validating justifications**: The logic is mostly the same, except that each node needs also to validate that the dealer is indeed "re-sharing its share": the dealer used the commitment of its share as the free coefficient of the public polynomial he advertised during the deal phase.